Skip to main content

 August 29, 2025

-Jasante’ Howard Brings Dhoruba Bin Wahad and Robert Boyle to Campus
+Jasanté Howard brings Dhoruba Bin Wahad and Robert Boyle to campus

 Graduate student Jasante’ Howard brings former former leader of the New York Black Panther Party Dhoruba Bin Wahad and litigator Robert Boyle to speak on campus.
 This visit was in